Last Updated on May 13, 2026

 The Myth of the “Hospital Bathroom”

-When most people hear “disabled wet room,” they picture white plastic chairs, exposed piping, and clinical blue flooring.
+When most people hear “disabled wet room ideas,” they picture white plastic chairs, exposed piping, and clinical blue flooring.

 At EA Mobility, we believe your bathroom should be a sanctuary, not a reminder of limitations.
 Whether you are adapting a family home or designing a wheelchair-accessible ensuite, the goal is “Invisible Accessibility.”
 This means the safety features are there, but the style is what catches your eye.